Laravel for eCommerce: Building Powerful Online Stores

 With this step, you’ve successfully set up your Laravel project.
 Remember, this is just the beginning.
 Subsequent steps will dive deeper into database design, and other development aspects.

-Step 2: Design Database
+Step 2: Plan and Design Database Schema

 A well-designed database is the heart of any powerful eCommerce platform.
 Here, we’ll explore important tables and relationships for your Laravel eCommerce project: